FalconS91583/Unity-Game-Development/README.md

 ## Steampunk Tower Defence
 A unique version of the tower defense game.
 What makes this game unique?
 So:
 Free user camera, unique visual effects for each tower that fit the steampunk style, custom tower types like a drone machine or a fan. yes, a fan, everything makes sense for any style of play.
 With unique towers of course comes unique enemies like a flying ship that drops tons of small enemies, a giant spider that can disable your towers and more.
+I think that in the field of these games this one have at least one thing that stood out form the other.

 ## RDG - Random Dungeon Generator
 The most difficult project from this period.